 On April 5, I will teach a workshop called "Writing the Bad Sonnet" for the Austin International Poetry Festival, 10:30 a.m.-noon.
 This is from my exercise that will appear in the forthcoming Wingbeats II.
 I'll also be reading at the annual di-verse-city reading on April 3, 7-9:30 at Strange Brew, on April 4, 4:30-6:30 at Kick Butt--followed by the GLBTQ reading at BookWoman, 6:45-8:45--and on April 6, 1-3 at the Bob Bullock Museum.
 Whew!

 On May 2, I will take part in an ekphrastic poetry exhibit at OBLIQ Gallery at the Arizona Center in downtown Phoenix, AZ called "Sacred Stories of the Southwest."
 The event will be a collaboration of 15 artists and 15 poets from New Mexico, Arizona, California, Texas, Colorado, and one poet from Hawaii, who has spent considerable time in the Southwest.

 On May 8, I will read with Ken Fontenot and Carolyn Florek at the Round Top Library, as the three of us discuss "Why Read Poetry" in Round Top, Texas, 7:00 p.m.

-From August 3-8, I will return to Alpine, Texas for a seventh time for the Summer Writers' Retreat, where my workshop will focus on new poetry exercises from Wingbeats II.
+From August 2-8, I will return to Alpine, Texas for a seventh time for the Summer Writers' Retreat, where my workshop will focus on new poetry exercises from Wingbeats II.
 Registration has just opened up, reduced for current WLT members: Wingbeats II: A One-Week Exercise Program